EnEff-BIM/EnEffBIM-Framework/CoTeTo/README.md

 General Purpose
 ---------------
-CoTeTo is a framework for the generation of (Modelica) source  code.
+CoTeTo is a tool for the generation of (Modelica) source  code.
 It is part of the research project EnEff-BIM.

 Concept